Poetry

 1. The Grim Reaper – In the number one slot since the 14th century; the embodiment

-of the Black Death; they/them/their harvest soul
+of the Black Death; they/them/their harvest souls like ripe wheat; to avoid brand

 confusion, the term “harvest” is discouraged when speaking of procuring organs